K-rnivoro/Pimmodore-64/README.md

 I strongly suggest you to use the [Anykey program by T-Pau](https://github.com/T-Pau/Anykey).
 It has separate versions of programs for every 8 bit Commodore Computer.
 Very useful.

+## Manual (en español).

+I've written a short manual in spanish you can find useful to print (or translate).